Milchreis Will Make You Rethink When To Eat Rice Pudding!

 In North America – or at least in Canada – you can’t usually find rice specifically for rice pudding in supermarkets.
-However, medium-grain rice will work really well.
+However, short-grain rice like Arborio will work really well.

 Another difference is that German rice pudding almost never contains raisins and is not made in the oven.